LogoLogo

 How to rename or delete a test in the Panther Console

-Click into a detection.
+2. Click the name of a detection.

-To the right of the test's name, click the three dot icon.
+5. To the right of the test's name, click the three dot icon.

-Click Rename or Delete.
+6. Click Rename or Delete.

 • If renaming, enter the new name and press enter, or return, to save.